Founded by two brothers in 1935, Burrus Seed has truly stood the test of time as a trusted partner in the farming industry.

 Roy Burrus with a basket of U.S. 13 hybrid ears in 1940.
 There is no mechanical harvest, so all corn is picked by hand.

 Crop rotation is utilized because no fertilizer is available.Roy and Wilbur Burrus work closely with the University of Illinois Extension of County Farm Advisors in a series of meetings held throughout the area touting hybrid corn.
 The Burrus brothers are strong advocates of the Extension Service, including the 4-H program.
-During the meetings, the Extension
+During the meetings, the Extension Service sells the new hybrid seed corn so farmers can produce their own.
+This marks the beginning of the Burrus Hybrid corn business.

 Roy and Wilbur Burrus purchase their first tractor, a Farmall F20, the first tractors to have rubber tires.
 The tractor makes the tedious tasks of farming a little easier for the already hardworking men and women.